 Club treasurer Patty Allen reported that the Internal Revenue Service has requested copies of the club by-laws and incorporation papers as it reviews the club’s application for re-instatement of its tax-exempt status.
 These items must be submitted to the IRS by March 31, 2013.
 Ed Rigby will look for those documents in the club’s archives and pass them along to Patty.

 3. Bowling Green State University Outdoors Group

 The Bowling Green State University outdoors group would like to join the club for its trip down Little Beaver Creek if the trip coincides with the school’s spring break.
 It would also like TCT to take its whitewater instructors down Slippery Rock Creek.

 4. Safety Class

 Youngstown State will not allow the club to use its pool for the club’s water safety class.
-The YW and YMCAs will permit the club to use their shallow pools but charge $150 and allow only one or two boats in the pool.
+The YW and YMCAs will permit the club to use their shallow pools, but they charge $150 and allow only one or two boats in the pool.
 The club will now plan to hold the safety class at the summer picnic.
-Later, during the trip-planning portion of the meeting, a lively exchange developed over venue options for the class including Guilford Lake, Lake Milton, and Mosquito Reservoir where, according to Mike Danke, the ranger staff was eager for the club to make use of its facilities.
+Later, during the trip-planning portion of the meeting, a lively exchange developed over venue options for the class including Guilford Lake, Lake Milton, and Mosquito Reservoir where, according to Mike Danko, the ranger staff was eager for the club to make use of its facilities.
 One member raised a “stink” over the Mosquito site, claiming it was too often “fowled” with “duck poop.”
 The club subsequently decided to hold the picnic and safety class at Canoe City.

 1. Trip Planning